First Aid for Eyes and Chemical Exposure

 - Seek immediate medical attention by dialing 911 or going to the nearest emergency room.
 If possible, take the container of the offending substance with you so that you can tell your doctor what you have been exposed to.

 First Aid When You Have Something in Your Eye

-If you have an object in your eye, do not irritate your eye by rubbing it.
+If you have an object in your eye, do not rub your eye.
+You can cause more damage by rubbing it.
 You may try to remove the particle if it is not embedded in the eye.
 But, follow these first aid tips first:

 - Try flushing the eye with water.
 Using your finger and thumb, gently pull the upper eyelid down over the top of the lower eyelid.
 This should cause tearing and flush the object out.
 You may need to repeat this several times.

 - If you can see the object, you may try to remove it from your eye with a washcloth.
 Gently lift the upper or lower eyelid, and use a clean, wet washcloth to wipe the object away.
 If this does not work, seek immediate medical attention.